azoth-lang/azoth.language.reference/src/capabilities.md

 instance references the `Bar` instance or vice versa.
 It therefore places those two references in the same sharing set.
 It would then be impossible to move or freeze either of those values until the other goes out of scope since as long as the other is in scope, it is possible that it violates the isolation of the other.
-If on the other hand, `example` where declared with a `lent` parameter then the compiler could assume that the two instances did not reference each other and would not have to place them in the same sharing set.
+If, on the other hand, `example` were declared with a `lent` parameter then the compiler could assume that the two instances did not reference each other and would not have to place them in the same sharing set.
 I full description of this analysis would be too complicated to give here, but this gives a basic idea of how the analysis works.